sipos/Promethean_ActiveConnect/other_distros.md

 * Opened Settings, clicked on Languages, clicked Apply System-Wide, and entered my password
 * The Update Manager still hadn't loaded available updates, so I closed it and reopened it
 * I clicked Install Updates in the Update Manager to install all available updates and entered my password again
-* Although it isn't required, I rebooted, since there was a kernel update, and I left the machine overnight to see if a disk encryption password prompt would appear (it didn't, but entering the passwors worked), obviously logging in again after the reboot
+* Although it isn't required, I rebooted, since there was a kernel update, and I left the machine overnight to see if a disk encryption password prompt would appear (it didn't, but entering the password worked), obviously logging in again after the reboot
 * Launched the firewall configuration tool, entered my password, and enabled it
 * Removed the install USB key, since it didn't seem to be detected/mounted (possibly related to leaving the system overnight waiting for a password prompt)
 * Opened the terminal and ran `sudo apt install -y build-essential python3 python3-virtualenv git openssh-server` (to install a C/C++ compiler, make, python3 virtualenv, git and sshd), and entered my password
 * Opened the firewall configuration utility from the LM Menu, Preferences, Firewall Configuration, and entered my password
 * Clicked the Rules tab, clicked the plus button, set Policy: Allow, Direction: In, Category: Network, Subcategory: Services, Application: SSH, and clicked Add, and closed the add window.
 This isn't particularly secure, and you should probably limit it to the local network, if you are going to use untrusted networks, and configure sshd to accept only SSH keys, if the security of the system matters.
-* Checked I could logoin by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
+* Checked I could login by getting the IP address with `ip addr` in the terminal and then running `ssh 192.168.1.197` (obviously put the actual LAN IP address from `ip addr`) on another machine
 * Signing-in to Firefox to share bookmarks, passwords, settings, etc, probably makes sense
 * Backing up files somewhere off-site obviously makes sense too
 * Enabling the firewall if you are using the device outside your home network or other trusted networks would be sensible too, disabling the SSH rule above, or changing profile, before connecting to untrusted networks